Support staff have a wide range of jobs in schools, such as teacher aide, personal assistant, librarian, executive officer and general office work.

 Each pay grade has steps within it and you can move up those steps based on your performance review each year.
 This is explained in clause 3.8 of the agreement.

 If you have a recognised qualification that your employer agrees is relevant to your job, you may be entitled to a pay increase.
 The allowances and the qualification levels you need to achieve are listed in clause 3.10 of the agreement.
-You can find out more about the New Zealand Qualifications Authority qualifications on their website.
+You can find out more about the New Zealand Qualifications Authority qualifications (external link) on their website.

 If you were receiving a payment before 28 January 2012 for a recognised qualification listed in an earlier collective agreement, you will still receive that payment while you are employed by the same school in the same job.